DroopyTersen/droopy-binding/README.md

-This is really just an exercise to mess with `Object.observe`.
 I'm shooting for the binding functionality of **knockout.js**, the template syntax of **Handlebars**, without the overhead of **Angular**.

+Feel free to read the docs, but the best way to get a feel is to play with the demo.
 ### [Live Demo](http://jsfiddle.net/andrewpetersen15/mmabt420/)

 This is a very simple implementation but it does support nested Objects and Arrays (including `Array.push()`).
 IE9+ support when using polyfill version, `/dist/droopy-binding.polyfill.js`

-## One-way Binding
+## Two-way Binding
-Automatically update UI when javascript object gets updated
+Automatically both your UI and javascript object properties when things get changed.

 ##### HTML
 Reference a property anywhere in your HTML using double curly braces `{{property}}`